simonmichael/hledger/hledger-web/hledger-web.m4.md

 # NAME
 }})

-A web interface (WUI) for the hledger accounting tool.
+hledger-web is a web interface (WUI) for the hledger accounting tool.
+This manual is for hledger-web _version_.

 _man_({{
 # SYNOPSIS